2023 SPLOST Referendum

-If given the green light by voters, the new program could raise $1.35 billion over the next six years.
-Cities make up a quarter of Gwinnett’s land area and a quarter of our population, and they are expected to receive about a quarter of the SPLOST funds collected during the potential 2023 SPLOST program.
+The new program is expected to raise $1.35 billion over the next six years.
+Cities make up a quarter of Gwinnett’s land area and a quarter of our population, and they are expected to receive about a quarter of the SPLOST funds collected during the 2023 SPLOST program.

 Here is an estimated breakdown on how the County plans to use 2023 SPLOST funds:

 - Transportation: $736.3 million for roads, streets, bridges, facilities, and equipment